 • Moderate exposure to natural light does wonders for our complexion.
 Those who suffer from skin disorders such as psoriasis, eczema and fungal infections of the skin also benefit from it.

 Sunlight boosts our production of endorphins and serotonins, the chemicals that make us feel happy.
 According to TIME magazine’s Guide to Happiness, our collective moods are best during seasons with more sun.
 That means more exposure to natural light results in improved moods.
-Little to no sunlight, on the other hand, could lead to symptoms of depression.
+Little to no sunlight, on the other hand, could lead to symptoms of depression or seasonal affective disorder.

-Letting more natural light into our homes translates to substantial savings on your utility bills.
-And when we use less electricity, we get to reduce our environmental impact as well.
+Lighting our homes with natural daylight can reduce your utility bill, saving you money.
+And when we use less electricity, we reduce our environmental impact as well.
 While daylight is from Mother Earth, it’s good for her, too.

-If you work at home, then you could use more natural light.
+If you work at home, more natural light is good for you.
 Aside from keeping your energy levels stable and reducing fatigue, sunlight can also help you concentrate better, and that leads directly to a boost in productivity.
 Office environments are increasingly trying to achieve that same impact with lighting that mimics natural light and also by installing more windows.

 These are just several of the benefits of natural light.
 Once we know what’s good for us, there are good options to implement natural sunlight use into our home, from simple to more aggressive.
 This can include using larger windows, interior courtyards, skylights, rearranging the floor plan to allow lighting access, or foregoing the drapes for simpler light control.

 Letting the sunshine in is both a health and aesthetic benefit for you and your home.